lewispeckover/consulator/README.md

 # Consulator

-Consulator lets you import, diff, and synchronize your KV data from JSON or YAML sources directly to Consul.
+Consulator lets you import and synchronize your KV data from JSON or YAML sources directly to Consul.
 This allows you to easily version your configuration data, storing it in git or anywhere else you see fit.

 [![CircleCI](https://circleci.com/gh/lewispeckover/consulator/tree/master.svg?style=shield)](https://circleci.com/gh/lewispeckover/consulator/tree/master)